randoneering/randoneering/README.md

 ## Hey there! 🤘🏻🧘🏻‍♂️🏳️‍🌈

-My name is Justin (Randoneering)!
-I have too many hobbies, love the outdoors, constantly tinkering, and a family man.
+My name is Justin (Randoneering TM)!
+I have too many hobbies, love the outdoors, homelabbing, constantly tinkering, and a family man.

+Currently, I am a Database Administrator (sudo DBRE) working for RxBenefits, Inc.

 ## Website:
 https://randoneering.tech/